CalemRoelofs/Quotemaker/README.md

 ## Brief
 This is a simple quote generator made using Markov chains.
 The model is trained of a dataset provided by http://thewebminer.com so most of the credit goes to them.
-Background images are retrieved from Unsplash but the program could easily be adapted to load iamges locally.
+Background images are retrieved from Unsplash but the program could easily be adapted to load images locally.

 ## Installation
 ```